joshedwbit/DjangoWebsiteRedesign/notes/general-setup.md

 tweak main settings.py - add to installed apps + staticfiles_dirs add stylesheet

 update styles.scss to pull in new styles (if necessary)

+8.
+If adding specific stylesheet/js to a view file, must include {% load sass_tags %}
+at the top of the file